JackieZhangdx/WeakSupervisedSegmentationList/README.md

-# Weak Supervised Semantic Segmentation list
+# Weakly Supervised Semantic Segmentation list

-This repository contains lists of state-or-art weak supervised semantic segmentation works.
+This repository contains lists of state-or-art weakly supervised semantic segmentation works.
 Papers and resources are listed below according to supervision types.

-There are some personal views and notes, just ignore if not interested.
-(keep updating)
+There are some personal views and notes, just ignore if not interested. (keep updating)

 - [x] Paper list
 	- [x] instance